The Best Day Trips from Haarlem: Top 5 Place of Dutch Countryside

 • "Mosselen" (mussels)

-But Muiderslot Castle is more than just a military stronghold; it also has a rich cultural heritage.
-In the 17th century, the castle became a gathering place for the Dutch intellectual elite, including the renowned poet and playwright P.C.
+But Muiderslot Castle is beyond just a military stronghold; it also boasts a culture rich in history.
+The seventeenth century marked it as the castle that attracted the Dutch elite minds, with the presence of renowned poet and playwright P.C.
 Hooft.
-During this Golden Age of Dutch culture, Muiderslot hosted salons and literary gatherings, cementing its status as a center of art and learning.
+In the 17th century, Dutch culture flourished and brought along with it Muiderslot that among other things hosted recourse and literary meetings that allowed it to regress as a center of art and learning.

 Other notable architectural features of the castle include: